Overview

 General requirements

-You will typically need an upper second-class honours degree (or equivalent qualification) in Law or a related discipline (such as History, Philosophy, Policy Studies, Politics or Sociology).
-Degrees in Health Care or Health Science subjects (such as Medicine and Nursing) will be considered on a case-by-case basis.
+- You will typically need an upper second-class honours degree (or equivalent qualification) in Law or a related discipline (such as History, Philosophy, Policy Studies, Politics, Sociology).
+Degrees in Health Care or Health Science subjects (such as Dentistry, Health Care Administration, Medicine, Nursing, Public Health) will be considered on a case-by-case basis.
+A personal statement and reference are required for Health Care or Health Science subjects.

 Make sure you meet all requirements